hypriot/cluster-lab/README.md

 ![Image of Kubernetes and Raspberry Pi](technologies_logos.png)

 **You are very welcome to extend this lab, whether with a technical contribution or some conceptional ideas!**  <br /> This software basically consists of a large and a small bash script, that's it.
-We tried to make it as easys as possible to understand what's happening.
+We tried to make it as easy as possible to understand what's happening.

 Get in touch with us and the community in our [Gitter chat](https://gitter.im/hypriot/talk), on our [Blog](http://blog.hypriot.com/armed_docker_swarm_cluster_for_testing), on [Twitter](https://twitter.com/HypriotTweets), send a PR, ...
 Just choose the way you prefer.
 We look forward to any suggestion!